Climber-Pilot: A Non-Myopic Generative Recommendation Model Towards Better Instruction-Following: Experiments

 In this section, we evaluate the instruction-following retrieval capabilities of \text{\CLIMBER} on the industrial dataset.
 We configure the evaluation task as follows: given a user interaction sequence $S_n = \{i_1, \ldots, i_n\}$, we utilize the attribute (e.g., genre or language) of the ground-truth next item $i_{n+1}$ as the explicit instruction signal $c_{n+1}$.

-Our evaluation relies on two critical perspectives: (1) Recommendation Accuracy, measured by the HR@$K$ and (2) Instruction Adherence, quantified by the Condition Compliance Rate.
+Our evaluation relies on two critical perspectives: (1) Recommendation Accuracy, measured by HR@$K$, and (2) Instruction Adherence, quantified by the Condition Compliance Rate.

 Condition Compliance@$K$ (CC@$K$) formally quantifies the model's ability to translate explicit user intents or business constraints into the retrieved candidate set.
-Let $\mathcal{R}_K$ denote the set of top-$K$ items retrieved via ANN search~\cite{malkov2018efficient}.
+Let $\mathcal{R}_K$ denote the set of top-$K$ items retrieved via the ANN procedure described above.
 We define CC@$K$ as the proportion of retrieved items that satisfy the specified condition $c$:

 where $\mathcal{C}(j)$ represents the category associated with item $j$.

 To validate the effectiveness of the proposed CGSA module, we compare our approach against three conditional generation paradigms: PinRec~\cite{agarwal2025pinrec}, LUM~\cite{yan2025lum}, two existing controllable retrieval models originally designed for coarse-grained action types, and AdaLN-Zero~\cite{peebles2023scalable}, a conditioning mechanism from Diffusion Transformers (DiT).
 For a fair comparison, all conditioning variants are fine-tuned from the same pre-trained checkpoint.